Monthly Updates for you!

 Language Arts:

-Writer's Workshop : Personal Narratives, Research, Book Reflections, Interviews, Descriptive Essays, Persuasive Essays, Responding to fiction, Story Writing, Responding to Prompts, Poetry...
+Writer's Workshop : Personal Narratives, Research, Book Reports and Reflections, Interviews, Descriptive Essays, Persuasive Essays, Responding to fiction, Story Writing, Responding to Prompts, Poetry...

 Reader's Workshop: Contemporary Fiction, Historical Fiction, Non-fiction, Biography, Memoir, Fantasy, Poetry and Short Stories.